-The Kalapalo people in the Brazilian state of Mato Grosso saw Procyon and Canopus as part of an asterism called Kofongo, or Duck, which signalled the beginning of the rainy season and the increase in manioc.
+The Kalapalo people in the Brazilian state of Mato Grosso saw Procyon and Canopus as part of an asterism called Kofongo, or Duck.
+The asterism signalled the beginning of the rainy season and the increase in manioc.
 The stars Castor and Pollux in Gemini represented the Duck’s hands.

 Procyon and Sirius were mentioned in numerous ancient texts and played a prominent role in many ancient cultures, including Babylon and Egypt.
-To Babylonians, Procyon represented Nangar, an aspect of the god Marduk known as the Carpenter, who rebuilt the heavens and organised the sky, constructing stations for the gods, fixing their celestial likeness as constellations and defining the days of the year.
+To Babylonians, Procyon represented Nangar, an aspect of the god Marduk known as the Carpenter.
+In Babylonian lore, the Carpenter rebuilt the heavens and organised the sky, constructing stations for the gods, fixing their celestial likeness as constellations and defining the days of the year.

-The Greeks associated Procyon with Maera, a hound that belonged to Erigone, the daughter of Icarius of Athens in Greek mythology.
-Icarius was a follower of the god Dionysus, who taught him to make wine.
-When Icarius gave wine to some shepherds, they drank it and, believing they had been poisoned, they attacked Icarius.
+The Greeks associated Procyon with Maera, a hound that belonged to Erigone, the daughter of Icarius of Athens.
+In Greek lore, Icarius was a follower of the god Dionysus, who taught him to make wine.
+When Icarius gave wine to some shepherds, they became intoxicated and, thinking they had been poisoned, they killed Icarius.
 Icarius’ body was found by his daughter and her dog.
 Erigone was so overwhelmed with grief that she hanged herself, while Maera jumped off a cliff.
 This made Dionysus so angry that he unleashed a plague on Athens and inflicted insanity on all unmarried women in the city, who all hanged themselves, just like Erigone.
 The plague only ceased after Athenians introduced rites to honour Icarius and Erigone.
 Dionysus placed the father, the daughter and the dog in the sky as the constellations Boötes (Icarius), Virgo (Erigone) and the star Procyon (Maera).

 In Hawaii, Procyon was known as Puana, meaning “blossom.”
-It was part of an asterism called Ke ka o Makali’I, or “the canoe bailer of Makali’I,” which it formed with Sirius, Capella, Castor and Pollux.
+It was part of an asterism called Ke ka o Makali’I, or “the canoe bailer of Makali’I.” It formed the asterism with Sirius, Capella, Castor and Pollux.

-The Maori called the star Puangahori and Tahitians knew it as Anâ-tahu’a-vahine-o-toa-te-manava, or “star-the-priestess-of-brave-heart,” and considered it one of the pillars holding the sky.
+The Maori called Procyon Puangahori and Tahitians knew it as Anâ-tahu’a-vahine-o-toa-te-manava, or “star-the-priestess-of-brave-heart,” and considered it one of the pillars holding the sky.

-Procyon is very easy to find because it is a first magnitude star and because of its proximity to Orion, one of the most recognizable constellations, as well as to Sirius, the brightest star in the sky.
-From mid-northern latitudes, Procyon appears just to the left of Orion’s hourglass asterism, above Sirius.
+Procyon is very easy to find because it is a first-magnitude star and it lies near Orion, one of the most recognizable constellations in the sky, and Sirius, the brightest star in the sky.
+From mid-northern latitudes, Procyon appears just to the left of Orion’s hourglass asterism and above Sirius.

 Even though the Milky Way passes through it, the constellation does not have any particularly bright deep sky objects.
-It is best known for its brightest stars – Procyon and Gomeisa – as well as for Luyten’s Star, one of the nearest stars to Earth, a red dwarf located only 1.2 light years from Procyon and 12.36 light years from the Sun.
+It is best known for its brightest stars – Procyon and Gomeisa – as well as for Luyten’s Star, one of the nearest stars to Earth.
+Procyon is the only first-magnitude star in the constellation.